DataDog/documentation/content/en/tracing/setup/java.md

 ---
 ## Compatibility requirements

-The Java Tracer requires Java JRE 1.7 and higher for either Oracle JDK and OpenJDK.
-Datadog does not officially support any early-access versions of Java.
+The Java Tracer supports all JVMs on all platforms version 7 and higher.
 For a full list of supported libraries, visit the [Compatibility Requirements][1] page.

 ## Installation and Getting Started